Twipped/InterviewThis/InterviewThis.md

 - Do you use a templating engine, such as EJS, Jade, or Handlebars?

 - Coffeescript or other transpiler?
 (If yes, is it required?)

-- Does your code follow a public style guide definition?
-(Crockford, Standard JS, etc)
-  - Is there an automated linting process to validate your styles?
-  - Semicolons?
-  - camelCase variables?

 ## System & Network Administration / IT Operations